sprajosh/free-time-code/README.md

 # hobby-project
-These are programs I write to automate my work and use it better
+These are programs I write to automate my work and using it simpler

-# eye_protector.py
-#only for linux -
-ubuntu: sudo apt-get install xbacklight
+Eye protector - switch off screen at regular intervals to give rest to eyes

+Auto Login - browser automation code to login to my college wifi